 Here, music is one with architecture to make the glory of God resonate.
 Here, the liturgy is more than ever to manifest the identity of the Church.
 Here the music serves the experience of faith.
 The Diocesan people of Paris, the regulars of the Cathedral, the millions of anonymous visitors, this crowd "whom no one can count" (Revelation 7, 9) must be able to grasp that the one who is here celebrated is the God all-other and yet very close, "God of glory and m "ajesty" (Roman Canon).

-Intuition and the fervor of the builders of the XIIth century quickly turned into notes to resonate this large ship of stones and put it in perfect harmony with the divine praise.
-Of course music were marked by their time, to the point, sometimes mark in return their time for posterity, but they have always been designed as a service.
-As statuary freezes in time the expressions of prayer and offers a picture of the mystical Church, as the windows through which the light of the Sun become the image of the heavenly city happening already in the earthly city. musicHowever, sets in motion, resonance.
-She makes vibrate the place and the men with him.
-It is the instant experience, and yet therefore inscribed in the memories, free of pure praise.
+The intuition and fervor of the 12Th century builders quickly turned into notes to make the vast stone ship resonate and put it in perfect harmony with divine praise.
+Of course music were marked by their time, even to the point, sometimes, to mark in return their time for posterity, but they have always been conceived as a service.
+As statuary freezes in time the expressions of prayer and offers an image of the mystical Church, as the verrières crossed by the clarity of the Sun become the image of the celestial city already realizing in the earthly city, The music, meanwhile, sets in motion, resonant.
+She vibrates the place and the men with him.
+It is the instant experience, and yet therefore written in the memoirs, of gratuitous pure praise.

-Increase the intelligence of the liturgy
+Increasing the intelligence of the liturgy

-A triple challenge for the glory of God
+Face a triple challenge for the glory of God

 At the dawn of the 21st century, the meeting of the liturgy and music in a place as prestigious and frequented as the Cathedral is a challenge:

 – because it is to celebrate as worthily and as accurately as possible the rites of the Church in a given place and using the music as well as possible with these rites and place,